The term dynamic core is often not precisely defined, but this is what will be done here. For this purpose, various subcomponents are defined:

 \[ \begin{align} \Rightarrow\left(\nabla\cdot\mathbf{v}\right)_{c, k} &= \frac{1}{V_{c, k}}\left[\sum_{e\in c}\left(A_{e, k}u_{e, k}\right) + A_{c, k - 1/2}w_{c, k - 1/2} - A_{c, k + 1/2}w_{c, k + 1/2}\right]\nonumber\\ &+ \frac{1}{V_{c, k}}\sum_{e\in c}\Bigg[-A_{c, k - 1/2}\left(\frac{A_{e, k}d_{e, k}}{4V_{c, k}}J_{e, k}u_{e, k} + \frac{A_{e, k - 1}d_{e, k - 1}}{4V_{c, k - 1}}J_{e, k - 1}u_{e, k - 1}\right)\nonumber\\ &+ A_{c, k + 1/2}\left(\frac{A_{e, k}d_{e, k}}{4V_{c, k}}J_{e, k}u_{e, k} + \frac{A_{e, k + 1}d_{e, k + 1}}{4V_{c, k + 1}}J_{e, k + 1}u_{e, k + 1}\right)\Bigg].\tag{33.71}\label{eq:div_deep} \end{align} \]

-The in Eq.
-(33.69) possible simplification is not applicable here.
+The simplification possible in Eq.
+(33.69) is not applicable here.